Zohiu/WebSave/README.md

 ## HTTPS

 By default, this will only run as a basic HTTP server, so you'll have to setup your own proxy.
 An easy-to-setup solution for this is [Caddy](https://caddyserver.com/).
-Alternatively, you can use the official [Nginx example](https://docs.gunicorn.org/en/latest/deploy.html).